 19. Can children be referred directly into the DS-Plus programme?

-Children who are identified to require low levels of EI support by the paediatricians at the hospitals or by private paediatricians, will be referred to an EI Centre or DS-Plus Provider\ to be assessed for suitability for the DS-Plus programme.
+Children who are referred to EIPIC by the paediatricians at the hospitals or by private paediatricians, will be assessed at intake into the EI centre for suitability for the DS-Plus programme.